markosankovic/somanet-com-ethercat-red-blue-pill-slave-example/README.md

 This is the EtherCAT slave example program for [SOMANET CORE C22](https://doc.synapticon.com/hardware/core-c22/revision-a5/index.html) and [SOMANET COM EtherCAT](https://doc.synapticon.com/hardware/com-ethercat/revision-a4/index.html) stack from [Synapticon](https://www.synapticon.com/).

-This program receives PDO named "Offered pill" from master and according to its value turns the C22 LED to either red or blue.
+This program receives PDO named "Offered pill" from master and sends "Pill taken" PDO.
+According to the value of "Offered pill" slave turns the C22 LED to either red or blue.

 How to run
 ----------